CAD Professional Microphones M179

 At 11dBA, these mics are 3dB quieter than the AKG C414, 1dB quieter than the Neumann U87 and only 1dB noisier than a Sennheiser MKH80 — impressive company indeed!

-Warren Dent, Front End Audio
+Warren Dent, Zen Pro Audio

-[T]he M179 is one of the few mics I’d be willing to put anywhere on a drum kit…period.
-On overheads the sound is beefy, transient response is good although not super razor sharp, the highs have a nice presence to them without being harsh or bright. …
+[T]he M179 is one of the few mics I’d be willing to put anywhere on a drum kit… period.
+On overheads the sound is beefy, transient response is good although not super razor sharp, the highs have a nice presence to them without being harsh or bright…

 Outside kick drum use is a dream come true.
-With response down to 10hZ and plenty of snap, a well tuned drum is going to sound downright beautiful with the M179 positioned correctly. …
+With response down to 10hZ and plenty of snap, a well tuned drum is going to sound downright beautiful with the M179 positioned correctly…

-My favorite use on drums is toms. … All of the stick attack, punch in the mids, and deep lows are delivered… and better than any mic I’ve used so far on toms.
+My favorite use on drums is toms… All of the stick attack, punch in the mids, and deep lows are delivered… and better than any mic I’ve used so far on toms.
 It’s a big, open and clear sound and eliminates the need for a bottom mic for me.
 Dialing in hypercardioid with the pad engaged equals a killer tom sound that has never had me looking back.

-The mic ships with both a spider-style shockmount and a more-traditional clip (pictured), in a well-padded and very large plastic carrying case.
+The mic ships with both a spider-style shockmount and a more-traditional clip (pictured), in a well-padded and very large hard-shell plastic carrying case.

 The mic plus shockmount weigh over 650g (1.4 lbs), presenting a strain for inexpensive mic stands.

-Permalink: CAD Professional Microphones M179
+Permalink: CAD Audio M179

 The mic was released in 2000.